-Please see below an organizational chart showing the intercorporate relationships of Knight as at December 31, 2014.
+Please see below an organizational chart showing the intercorporate relationships of Knight as at December 31,

+2015.
 Each subsidiary is wholly-owned.

-Knight Therapeutics (Barbados) Inc. is a company incorporated under the laws of Barbados and Knight Therapeutics (USA) Inc. is a Delaware corporation.
+Knight Therapeutics (Barbados) Inc. is a company incorporated under the laws of Barbados, Knight Therapeutics (USA) Inc. is a Delaware corporation and Abir Therapeutics Ltd is a company organized and existing under the laws of the State of Israel.